naclonts/call-forecast/README.md

 # call-forecast
-Tools to build a forecast for calls &amp; AHT
+Tools to build a forecast for calls &amp; AHT based on inContact data.

-- Adjusting model & smoothing parameters
+inContact data should be in intervals of 15 minutes with the Contact Start paradigm, and fields of Inbound, Inbound Handled, and Inbound Handle Time.